 The two most important economic sectors are the American Samoa Government (ASG), which receives income and capital subsidies from the Federal Government, and tuna canning.
-According to the last published Statistical Yearbook, main imports include fish brought in for processing (American Samoa Government, 2018).
-Exports are primarily canned tuna and by-products, including fish meal and pet food.
-In 2017, domestic exports (including re-exports) from American Samoa were valued at \$309,221,000, of which \$307,732,000 (over 99%) came from canned tuna sale (American Samoa Government, 2018).
+According to the last published Statistical Yearbook, main imports include fish brought in for processing (American Samoa Government 2021).
+Exports are primarily canned tuna.
+In 2019, domestic exports (including re-exports) from American Samoa were valued at \$353,215,000, of which \$351, 470,000 (over 99%) came from canned tuna sale (American Samoa Government, 2021).
 Private business and commerce comprise a third sector.
 Unlike some of their neighbors in the South Pacific, American Samoa has never been known for having a robust tourist industry.

-In 2017, the ASG employed 5,849 people accounting for 36% of the total workforce in the Territory (American Samoa Government, 2018), and the private sector employed 8,247 people (Figure 6).
-The canneries employed 2,312 people, accounting 14% of the workforce.
+In 2019, the ASG employed 6,195 people accounting for 37% of the total workforce in the Territory (American Samoa Government, 2021), and the private sector employed 8,055 people (Figure 6).
+The canneries employed 2,533 people, accounting 15% of the workforce.
 Ancillary businesses involved in re-provisioning the fishing fleet also generated a notable number of jobs and income for residents.

 The canneries in American Samoa have been operating since 1954, represent the largest privatesector source of employment in the region, and, until recently, were the principal industry in the Territory.
 Although as many as 90% of cannery workers are not American Samoa citizens, the canneries play a large role in the American Samoa economy (e.g., delivering goods or services to tuna processors and improving buying patterns of cannery workers).
 Trends in world trade, specifically reductions in tariffs, have been reducing the competitive advantage of American Samoa's duty-free access to the U.S. canned tuna market, and the viability of the canneries has been in question for nearly the past decade.
 In 2009, the Chicken of the Sea cannery closed, resulting in a loss of approximately 2,000 jobs.
 It was bought by Tri Marine International, which invested \$70 million in rebuilding and expansion, and reopened in 2015.
 In October 2016, Sunkist Co. suspended operations due to lack of fish, in part due to Effort Limit Area for Purse Seine (ELAPS) closures (Pacific Islands Report 2016).
 That same month, Tri Marine International announced that it would suspend production indefinitely in December 2016 (Honolulu Star Advertiser 2016), and there are currently no plans to reopen (Pacific Islands Report 2017).
-Tuna cannery closures in American Samoa are likely to have significant impacts on the American Samoa economy and communities, although the specific effects are still unknown.
+Starkist Samoa is currently the only cannery operating in American Samoa and is the largest private employer with about 2,000 workers.

 Figure 6.
-American Samoa Employment Estimates from 2008-2017; sourced from the American Samoa Statistical Yearbook 2017, American Samoa Government (2018)
+American Samoa Employment Estimates from 2010-2019; sourced from the American Samoa Statistical Yearbook 2018 & 2019, American Samoa Government (2021)